red-data-tools/GR.rb/README.md

 ### Using your package manager

-* The third party GR packages for Mac, Linux and Windows (for advanced users) are available.
+* The third party GR packages for Mac, Linux and Windows are available (for advanced users).
-* If you find problems, please report to the [issue](https://github.com/red-data-tools/GR.rb/issues).
+* If you find any problem, please report the issue [here](https://github.com/red-data-tools/GR.rb/issues).

-#### Mac: Homebrew
+#### Mac - Homebrew

 ```sh
 brew install libgr